glycerine/art-adaptive-radix-tree/README.md

-# Adaptive radix tree (ART)
+# the Adaptive radix tree (ART): sorted and speedy

-This project provides the art.Tree, which is a trie implementing the Adaptive
+This project provides an implemention of the Adaptive Radix Tree (ART) algorithm[1].

-Radix Tree (ART) algorithm[1].
+Why?
+In read-heavy situations, ART trees can be faster than the built in Go map or sync.Map while _also_ providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing does become necessary.
+See the benchmarks below.

-An ART tree provides a sorted, key-value, in-memory dictionary.
+An ART tree is a sorted, key-value, in-memory dictionary.
+It maps arbitrary []byte keys to an any value.
 The ART tree provides both path compression (vertical compression) and variable sized inner nodes (horizontal compression) for space-efficient fanout.